-Note that when an 'image' element references an SVG image, the processing rules described in the previous paragraph mean that the preserveAspectRatio attribute as well as the clip and overflow properties on the root element in the referenced SVG image are ignored (like the x, y, width and height attributes are ignored)."
+When an 'image' element references an SVG image the preserveAspectRatio attribute as well as the clip and overflow properties on the root element in the referenced SVG image are ignored (in the same manner as the x, y, width and height attributes are ignored).
 Instead, the preserveAspectRatio attribute on the referencing 'image' element defines how the SVG image content is fitted into the viewport and the clip and overflow properties on the 'image' element define how the SVG image content is clipped (or not) relative to the viewport.

 The value of the 'viewBox' attribute to use when evaluating the preserveAspectRatio attribute is defined by the referenced content.
-For content that clearly identifies a viewBox (e.g. an SVG file with the 'viewBox' attribute on the outermost svg element) that value should be used, for most raster content (PNG, JPEG) the bounds of the image should be used, where no value is readily available (e.g. an SVG file with no 'viewBox' attribute on the outermost 'svg' element) the preserveAspectRatio attribute is ignored, and only the translate due to the 'x' & 'y' attributes of the viewport is used to display the content.
+For content that clearly identifies a viewBox (e.g. an SVG file with the 'viewBox' attribute on the outermost svg element) that value should be used.
+For most raster content (PNG, JPEG) the bounds of the image should be used (i.e. the 'image' element has an implicit 'viewBox' of "0 0 raster-image-width raster-image-height").
+Where no value is readily available (e.g. an SVG file with no 'viewBox' attribute on the outermost 'svg' element) the preserveAspectRatio attribute is ignored, and only the translate due to the 'x' & 'y' attributes of the viewport is used to display the content.